salesforce/BannerGen/README.md

 We note that models in BannerGen provide no guarantees on their multimodal abilities; ill-aligned or biased generations may be observed.
 In particular, the datasets and pretrained models utilized in BannerGen may contain socioeconomic biases.
 We plan to improve the library by investigating and mitigating these potential biases and inappropriate behaviors in the future.

 ## License
-Please refer to [BSD 3-Clause License](LICENSE.txt).
+This work refers to the [Apache License 2.0](LICENSE.txt).
+For LayoutDETR, refer to their license [here](https://github.com/salesforce/LayoutDETR/blob/main/LICENSE.txt).
+For LayoutInstructPix2Pix, refer to InstructPix2Pix's license [here](https://github.com/timothybrooks/instruct-pix2pix/blob/main/LICENSE).
 We do NOT own the licenses to the fonts stored in `RetrieveAdapter/templates/css/fonts`.
 To use the fonts in your own work, please acquire the employed font licenses from the respective owners.

 ## Citation
   ```